Joe-a-d/notes/Project/Summaries/Graham_et_al_2019_HoVer-Net.md

 - "Future work will involve obtaining more samples within this category, including necrotic and mitotic nuclei, to improve the class balance of the data" [[Graham_et_al_2019_HoVer-Net.pdf#page=15|future work; expanding to new types of nuclei to improve class balance of the data]]

 # Main Contributions
+- a neural network which simultaneously performs nuclear segmentation and classification
+- a new evaluation framework for nuclear segmentation techniques which is both interpretable and reliable
+- a new dataset of labeled nuclei images

 # Problem addressed

+- Nuclear segmentation and classification
+	- in particular tries to address the case of complex images with clustered and overlapping nuclei

 # Results

+- network shown to detect nuclei with high accuracy , effectively separate clustered nuclei and classify them.
+- 3 branch approach achieves the state-of-the-art instance segmentation performance compared to a large number of recently published deep learning models across multiple datasets, including tissues that have been prepared and stained under different conditions
+- utilising the horizontal and vertical distances of nuclear pixels to their centres of mass provides powerful instance-rich information, leading to state-of-the-art performance in histological nuclear segmentation
+- shown to generalise for new organs with variation in nuclei shapes and nuclei with different centres which vary w.r.t levels of staining

 # Conclusion

+- the model seems to improve on most of the state-of-the-art methods of the time
+	- it is not however studied whether this will generalise to other types of cancer
+-

 # Methodology

+Hardware and methodology:
+- TensorFlow version 1.8.0 [41] on a workstation equipped with two NVIDIA GeForce 1080 Ti GPUs.
+	-  single GPU with 12GB RAM fixed batch size of 1
+- transfer learning using ImageNet, trained only the decoders for 50 epochs -> total of 380 minutes
+- evaluated on two unseen datasets which varied w.r.t staining and nuclei shapes, but from same type of cancer

 # Learned

+- Since this served as a seed paper I learned a lot about the main problems within the field of digital pathology
+- The paper gave a (what it seemed to me) comprehensive introduction of the methods being used for this type of task and their shortcomings
+- I was not very familiar with neural networks, so even though I did not learn directly from the paper.
+I learned a bit about them and some of the more common architectures when doing secondary research in order to try and understand the paper a bit more

 # Why read?

+- Directly mentioned by supervisor on project proposal
+- Highly cited